philanderson888/course-notes/Cyber/Cyber/README.md

       /etc/passwd    All users can reach this location /etc/shadow Only root user can reach this location

 ### Password cracking

 #### Cain and abel

 #### John the Ripper

+John The Ripper : use to find a password from a hash

 #### THC Hydra